durgesh14/finDashboard/replit.md

 This is a personal finance management application called "WealthTrack" that helps users track their savings and investment instruments including Recurring Deposits (RD), Fixed Deposits (FD), Mutual Funds (MF), Life Insurance (LIC), and other financial instruments.
 The application provides a comprehensive dashboard for monitoring contributions, due dates, maturity dates, and overall net worth from these investments.

+**Recent Enhancement (September 2025)**: The application now supports fully customizable investment types and bill categories, allowing users to create, edit, and delete their own categories through a comprehensive Settings page.
+These custom types automatically update all dropdowns in the Investment and Bills sections, and users can export/import their complete financial data including custom categories.

 # User Preferences

 Preferred communication style: Simple, everyday language.